DrBeef/RTCWQuest/README.md

 Things to note / FAQs:
 ----------------------

-* Mods and Texture packs do work
+* Mods and Texture packs that work:...

 Credits: